Trump fails to sway many House GOP holdouts as his 'big' bill of tax breaks and spending cuts stalls

 The uproar has thrown the week's schedule into uncertainty with a planned Wednesday vote potentially pushing to Thursday, or even later.

-Trump insisted he had a “very good” meeting with Johnson and the conservatives and said he wanted big cuts, too.
+During a subsequent speech Tuesday night at a National Republican Congressional Committee gathering, Trump called his get-together “a great meeting” while using colorful language to urge holdouts to get onboard.

-“I let them know that, I AM FOR MAJOR SPENDING CUTS!
-WE ARE GOING TO DO REDUCTIONS, hopefully in excess of $1 Trillion Dollars, all of which will go into “The One, Big, Beautiful Bill,”” Trump posted on social media.
-“But we must get the Bill approved NOW.”
+“One little thing the Republican Party has to do is get together and damn vote,” the president said, adding: “Close your eyes and get there.
+It’s a phenomenal bill.
+Stop grandstanding.”

-But Trump's demands failed to move many of the House conservatives unmoved.
+But Trump's demands appeared to have failed to move many of the House conservatives unmoved.

 Lawmakers said several dozen Republicans are withholding their support.